Asthma

 • Mood disorders

-• Chemical odors and fumes
+• Chemical smells and fumes

 • Extreme hot or cold weather conditions